JakubLansky11/Python---numbers/README.md

 # Python---numbers
-Python programs about numbers - prime numbers, odd numbers, even numbers and divisibles.
+This small project is about making python programs about numbers - prime numbers, odd numbers, even numbers and divisibles.

-One is jupyter notebook.
+One file is jupyter notebook.
 There are functions for writing numbers up.

-Second one is program, which will write prime numbers up.
-You have to choose interval (start, end, end is included).
+Second file is program, which will write prime numbers up.
+Only you have to do is choose interval (start, end, end is included).

 In Czech language.